john-kheir/ovcdoc_public/BootCamp/Docker/RunDockerContainer4Drupal/RunDockerContainer4Drupal.md

-# Run Docker Container for hosting Drupal sites
+# Run Docker container for hosting Drupal sites

 * Set your current Docker Machine to the Docker Machine created in the previous section: